pikaphu/meetingroom-backend/readme.md

 # Meetingroom projects (Backend by NodeJS)

++ Proj Info
+- Public Content: I use FTP to upload content files to server and retrieve it via static path (url)

 + Dependencies
 - loadash (Utility for easier manage Array, Object, String, Number of Javascript)
 - mysql, mysqljs